 E*: Emergency surgery

 In addition to contributing to postoperative morbidity, concurrent medical illness often defines an acceptable range for monitored parameters that are controlled during cardiac surgery.
 Acceptable intraoperative blood pressure may be altered based on several preoperative findings.
-The brain of a patient with long-standing severe hypertension may perfuse inadequately if the blood pressure during surgery is maintained only within what is typically considered a “normal” range because of ...
+The brain of a patient with long-standing severe hypertension may perfuse inadequately if the blood pressure during surgery is maintained only within what is typically considered a “normal” range because of a “rightward ...